-It’s tempting to go for the quick fix.
-Alcohol, drugs, level another World of Warcraft character to 100, look up articles on the internet and go to bed.
+It’s tempting to go for a quick fix.
+Alcohol, drugs, level another World of Warcraft character to 100, look up articles on the internet, and go to bed.
 Rinse and repeat.

 Sometimes you get an awakening.
 Sometimes you have to snap yourself out of it.

 In The Darkest Hour, You Still Have A Choice.

 In the book, Man’s Search for Meaning, Viktor E. Frankl talks about his experience living in a concentration camp.
 Even in the darkest of hours, the prisoners still managed to chose how they dealt with their circumstances.

 We who lived in concentration camps can remember the men who walked through the huts comforting others, giving away their last piece of bread.
 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of human freedoms—to choose one’s own attitude in any given set of circumstances—to choose one’s own way. – Viktor E. Frankl

 For you, maybe that means you go for a walk for 20 minutes today instead of spending time looking at pointless YouTube videos to try to numb yourself.

 Schedule lunch with a friend.
 One who makes you laugh.
 Tell him you are having a hard time getting a date so he can make a joke about it.